-St. Thomas the Disciple is a church serving the Lower Eastern Shore of Maryland.
-Our name honors the memory of St. Thomas, one of Jesus's first followers.
-Thomas is famous for being skeptical when he heard Jesus had risen from the dead—until Jesus showed up in person to answer his doubts!
-Whether you're pretty certain about Jesus or have your own doubts, we hope you'll visit us and meet the living Jesus among us.
+St. Thomas the Disciple is a loving church for Salisbury, MD and the Lower Eastern Shore.
+Our name honors Saint Thomas, one of Jesus's first followers, who is famous for being skeptical when he heard Jesus had risen from the dead—until Jesus showed up in person to meet him!
+Whether you're certain about Jesus or have your own doubts, we hope you'll visit us and meet the living Jesus here.

-We celebrate Communion every Sunday at 10:30 AM.
-Everyone is welcome.
+Everyone is welcome at St. Thomas.
 Dress as casually or as formally as you feel comfortable.
 If you have been baptized as a Christian, you're welcome to receive Communion with us.

 Weekly Gatherings: